miltorg/KingStation/README.md

 ## Philosophy

-RetroArch attempts to be small and lean while still having all the useful core features expected from an emulator.
+KingStation attempts to be small and lean while still having all the useful core features expected from an emulator.
 It is designed to be very portable and features a gamepad-centric and touchscreen UI.
 It also has a full-featured command-line interface.

-In some areas, RetroArch goes beyond and emphasizes on not-so-common technical features such as multi-pass shader support, real-time rewind (Braid-style), video recording (using FFmpeg), run-ahead input latency removal, etc.
+In some areas, KingStation goes beyond and emphasizes on not-so-common technical features such as multi-pass shader support, real-time rewind (Braid-style), video recording (using FFmpeg), run-ahead input latency removal, etc.

-RetroArch also emphasizes being easy to integrate into various launcher frontends.
+KingStation also emphasizes being easy to integrate into various launcher frontends.

 ## Platforms

-RetroArch has been ported to the following platforms:
+KingStation has been ported to the following platforms:

    - DOS
    - Windows